 Do you get a warning if you uninstall the Redstor software before rehydrating?

-You can uninstall Redstor Pro, but it will leave the filter driver and rehydration service on the server – there is no uninstall option for that, other than command line.
-At present, it requires a manual step where you must rehydrate all files first.
+You can uninstall ESE, but the filter driver and rehydration service will remain on the server – there is no uninstall option for that, other than from the command line.
+At present, this requires a manual step where you must rehydrate all files first.

 Can you reverse the process?

-Yes, install the Redstor Pro client again and reconnect to the account.
-The rehydration service will be set up again and archiving can resume.
+Yes, install the ESE Agent again and reconnect to the account.
+The rehydration service will be set up again and Archiving can resume.

 What happens if the account has been deleted?

-There will be times when an account needs to be automatically deleted from an evaluation group after a certain time.
-For that reason you cannot enable archiving on an evaluation account.
+There will be times when an account needs to be automatically deleted from an evaluation group after a certain period of time.
+For that reason, you cannot enable Archiving on an evaluation account.
 But it is still possible to delete an account that has been archiving.
-This can be done by downgrading the account to evaluation in a group which has auto-deletion settings enabled.
+This can be done by downgrading the account to an evaluation account in a group which has auto-deletion settings enabled.
 Please note that all stubs must be rehydrated before an account can be deleted.